-Paul Kristoris – Deputy Vice Chair
+Paul Kristoris – Chair of Finance, Investment and Audit Committee

 Paul has been a member of the SAJC since 2001 and was elected to the Board in November 2017.
 He is the Executive Chairman of Leader Computers, a national IT distributor that employ 120 people with an annual turnover exceeding $100 million.
 Paul has Accounting qualifications and a strong commercial and Information Technology background.